martinssipenko/bugsnag-api/README.md

 ### Account Authentication

-Alternatively you can authenticate using your account API token, which you can find on your Bugsnag "Account Settings" dashboard under the "API" section.
+Alternatively you can authenticate using your account auth token, which you can find on your Bugsnag "Account Settings" dashboard under the "API" section.

 There are two ways to send the API token with requests, you can send the token in an `Authorization` header: